mozilla/probe-scraper/README.md

         | -- metrics
 ```

-For example, the data for a repository called `browser` would be found at `/glean/browser/metrics`.
-A list of available repositories is at `/glean/repositories`.
+For example, the data for a repository called `fenix` would be found at [`/glean/fenix/metrics`](https://probeinfo.telemetry.mozilla.org/glean/fenix/metrics).
+The time the data was last updated for that project can be found at [`glean/fenix/general`](https://probeinfo.telemetry.mozilla.org/glean/fenix/general).

+A list of available repositories is at [`/glean/repositories`](https://probeinfo.telemetry.mozilla.org/glean/repositories).